vsimanin/ha-divoom-timesframe/README.md

 ## Features

-- 📺 Screen Control: Turn the display on and off
+- 📺 **Screen Control**: Turn the display on and off
-- ☀️ Brightness: Smooth brightness adjustment (0-100%)
+- ☀️ **Brightness**: Smooth brightness adjustment (0-100%)
-- 🕒 Watchface Selection: A convenient list of all your watchfaces synced from the Divoom cloud
+- 🕒 **Watchface Selection**: A convenient list of all your watchfaces synced from the Divoom cloud
-- 🔄 Restart: A button for remote device reboot
+- 🔄 **Restart**: A button for remote device reboot
+- 💬 **Danmaku Support**: Instant text message display (up to 100 characters, supports up to 12 messages on the screen)
-- ⚡ Local Control: Commands are sent directly to the device over the local network via GET requests
+- ⚡ **Local Control**: Commands are sent directly to the device over the local network via GET requests
-- 👁️ **Screen state poll**: get the real state of the screen every 30 seconds.
+- 👁️ **Screen state poll**: get the real state of the screen every 30 seconds

 ## Installation